 How to make the web more sustainable

-One of the most effective ways to reduce a website’s carbon footprint is to switch to a green web host.
+One of the most effective ways to reduce a website’s carbon footprint is to switch to a greener web host.
 At Greenpeace International, Tiralongo oversees globally endorsed engagement technologies, including Greenwire—an online community platform created by Open Social.
-Greenpeace chose Open Social because we have access to green hosting through our partner Platform.sh, enabling us to fulfill one of Greenpeace’s critical website/web platform requirements.
+Greenpeace chose Open Social because we have access to greener hosting through our partner Platform.sh, enabling us to fulfill one of Greenpeace’s critical website/web platform requirements.
 “There is no negotiation,” Tiralongo explains.
 “Either our vendors prove their web servers run on services powered by green energy or it's a no-go.”

 Recently, Platform.sh completed an audit with Greenly to determine steps that will significantly improve carbon emissions for the company and its clients (including Open Social) as we collectively move toward net zero.
 Here’s some of what Platform.sh confirmed:

 - The infrastructure efficiency of the Platform.sh dedicated, triply redesigned hosting offer reduces its carbon footprint by 5x.

 - By relocating apps to greener regions, their carbon footprint is reduced by up to 10x.